Skip to main content

 Tim Walberg Michigan Farmers

 Agriculture is a key component of Michigan's economy.
 After all, agriculture is the second largest industry in Michigan and the state is also the second most agriculturally diverse in the country.
 Michigan’s 5th District features a wide variety of agricultural products, many of which are enjoyed around the country.
-Michigan farmers work dawn to dusk to put food on tables in our communities and all across the world.
+Michigan farmers work from dawn to dusk to put food on tables in our communities and all across the world.
 During the challenging economic times that have plagued the Michigan economy, the steady growth of our agricultural sector has kept our economy afloat.
 To maintain this edge, I believe we must:

 Protect our Farmland